-Miguez et al. (2023) conducted a retrospective analysis to assess and validate the prognostic value of gene expression profile (GEP) testing in patients with uveal melanoma.
-There have not been any studies thus far that have predicted metastasis by including tumor size.
-The authors wanted to determine the prognostic value of combining tumor size with the GEP classification to predict metastases.
-The results included 337 individuals from three different institutions, eighty-seven demonstrated metastases.
-The mean follow-up time was 37.2 [standard deviation (SD), 40.2] months for patients with metastases and 55.0 (SD, 49.3) months for those without metastases.
+Miguez et al. (2023) conducted a retrospective analysis to assess and validate the prognostic value of GEP testing in individuals with uveal melanoma (UM).
+To date, no studies predicting metastasis by including tumor size have been performed.
+In this study, the researchers sought to determine the prognostic value of combining tumor size with the GEP classification to predict metastases.
+The results included 337 individuals from three different institutions with 87 demonstrated metastases.
+The mean follow-up time was 37.2 [standard deviation (SD), 40.2] months for subjects with metastases and 55.0 (SD, 49.3) months for those without metastases.
 Tumors of larger thickness and GEP class 2 (vs. class 1) were associated significantly with increased risk of metastasis.
 Tumor thickness showed better prognostic usefulness than GEP classification (Wald statistic, 40.7 and 24.2, respectively).
 Class 2 tumors with a thickness of 7.0 mm or more were associated with increased risk of metastasis than tumors with a thickness of < 7.0 mm [hazard ratio (HR), 3.23; 95% confidence interval (CI), 1.61-6.51], whereas class 1 tumors with a thickness of 9.0 mm or more were associated with increased risk of metastasis than tumors with a thickness of < 9.0 mm (HR, 2.07; 95% CI, 0.86-4.99).
-No difference in metastasis-free survival (MFS) was found between patients with class 1A tumors compared with those with class 1B tumors (p = 0.8).
-Patients with class 2 tumors showed an observed 5-year MFS of 47.5% (95% CI, 36.0%-62.8%).
-Study limitations included its retrospective design, the patients were from three different institutions and lastly the tumor size and biopsy techniques varied likely varied among providers.
-Despite the limitations, the authors indicated that tumor size was the most significant predictor of metastasis and it also provided additional prognostic value independent of GEP classification.
+No difference in metastasis-free survival (MFS) was found between individuals with class 1A tumors compared with those with class 1B tumors (p = .8).
+Subjects with class 2 tumors showed an observed five-year MFS of 47.5% (95% CI, 36.0%- 62.8%).
+Study limitations included retrospective design, participants from three different institutions, and likely variation in tumor size and biopsy techniques among providers.
+Despite the limitations, the authors indicated that tumor size was the most significant predictor of metastasis; it provided additional prognostic value independent of GEP classification.